top of page

 about intuitive healing

-• intuitive healing is an alternative approach to traditional counselling or "talk therapy"
+• intuitive healing offers an alternative approach to western counselling or "talk therapy" that honours pre-colonial and ancestral modes of healing

 • intuitive healing starts by giving ourselves permission to take care of ourselves, to heal our wounds, and to trust our own intuition

-• intuitive healing returns us to our natural state of empowerment, inner knowing, and wholeness
+• intuitive healing allows us to decolonize ourselves and returns us to our natural state of empowerment, inner knowing, and wholeness

 understand your experiences,